-Attachment B shows a list of properties in Bellevue that would be examined as part of this effort.
+Attachment B shows a list of potential qualifying properties in Bellevue.
 Staff will continue property analysis to gauge potential for redevelopment, recognizing that decisions by faith organizations to develop affordable housing may be mission driven rather than solely economic.

 Qualifying faith, public surplus, and housing non-profit properties